JeanneChicote/Dialect-Bias-in-AI/README.md

 In our analysis, we delved into various approaches to interaction, each yielding distinct results.
 The utilisation of a singular chat for submitting all the prompts started showing less and less stereotypical assumptions the more prompts were fed.
 In fact the AI's responses initially were relatively charged with stereotypes, while towards the end most answers were relatively neutral, and ChatGPT avoided making overt assumptions.

 Conversely, employing separate chat instances for distinct dialects showed mixed results.
-Some interactions showcased a nuanced understanding of the different dialects used and, consequently making assumptions on the person’s circumstances.
+Some interactions showcased a nuanced understanding of the different dialects used and consequently made assumptions on the person’s circumstances.

 One last strategy involved utilising separate chats for each individual phrase, unveiling intriguing insights into the AI's response patterns.
 Responses oscillated between two extremes: either delivering highly stereotypical assumptions or presenting relatively “bland” answers.

-All these results are rather inconclusive and they show how, in some cases, the LLM picked up that what we were looking for was specific stereotypes for each dialect, and, in other cases, it since it understood that we were focusing on biases, which developers probably tried to fix, ChatGPT became less and less blunt with its assumptions.
+All these results are rather inconclusive and they show how, in some cases, the LLM picked up that what we were looking for was specific stereotypes for each dialect, and in other cases, since it understood that we were focusing on biases, which developers probably tried to fix, ChatGPT became less and less blunt with its assumptions.

 ## Discussion <a name = "discussion"></a>
 ### 5.1 Are the findings due to algorithmic biases or do they simply reflect real-life statistics?